Week 5 NFL anytime touchdown scorer picks, back Ashton Jeanty to score

-Week 5 NFL anytime touchdown scorer picks: Ashton Jeanty among best bets for anytime TD scorer bets
+Week 5 NFL anytime touchdown scorer picks, odds: Ashton Jeanty among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model AI has locked in its top Week 5 NFL anytime TD picks for players like Amon-Ra St. Brown and Ashton Jeanty